 Export assistance (external link) — New Zealand Trade and Enterprise

 Export Essentials Workshop (external link) — New Zealand Trade and Enterprise

 On the basis of your industry knowledge, you’re likely to know where your core markets are, be aware of trends in the market likely to shape demand, and have a gut feeling about which markets hold the greatest potential for you.

 Personal considerations will also play a part in making the decision – after all, you'll be required to visit the country frequently.
 But this shouldn't be the main driver behind your decision.
 Thorough market research should tell you where your best exporting opportunities lay.

 Australia is the logical first choice for many New Zealand exporters because it’s close, English-speaking, politically stable, easy to reach and culturally similar.
 For many, Australia offers a test market before heading further abroad.
 Additionally, under Closer Economic Relations (CER), New Zealand-made goods are duty-free and highly competitive.

 Distribution in the foreign market is greatly influenced by market size, the type of good or service, the desired amount of control and the wider export strategy.
 The different options to consider are:

 Have a fresh look at the export potential of your business.
 If you’d like to explore the possibilities, remember these key points apply to most businesses.

-If you export goods and services, you may face hurdles doing business with overseas customers, eg cancelling contracts or defaulting on payments and day-to-day issues, eg managing working capital, securing bank guarantees or funding growth.
+If you export goods and services, you may face hurdles doing business with overseas customers, eg cancelling contracts or defaulting on payments, along with day-to-day issues, like managing working capital, securing bank guarantees or funding growth.